 It’s why the debate over “lightbox pop-ups” has been raging on ever since their inception: they are admittedly annoying, yet they continue to work well, so where do you draw the line?

-Luckily, the advent of the above the fold “feature box” (and some other great ways to collect emails) has made this direct approach more tolerable to those averse to the pop-up marketing tactic.
+Luckily, the advent of the above the fold “feature box” has made this direct approach more tolerable to those averse to the pop-up marketing tactic.

 The problem?